 We will not share or republish social networking posts or appeals unless the information comes directly from the originator or trusted source.
 The provenance is important to ensure that we do not spread false information and help to quash the many false and out dated posts that constantly appear on social networking sites and groups.

 Events are subject to change or cancellation at short notice.
 If asked by the event organiser we will update event details as soon as possible.
 We cannot update events based on rumour from social media or other untrusted sources, so please contact the event organiser if you have any questions or concerns regarding an event.
-The event section is intended for physical shows, which does not include virtual shows or online competitions.

 We WILL NOT allow links or promotion of any companies or websites including Facebook or other social media pages or groups that: